-No one boards a CTA bus or train (the “L”) expecting an accident, but unfortunately, CTA accidents are more common than you might think.
-Here is what you need to know if you were injured while riding on a CTA vehicle or train (Chicago Transit Authority) or if you were involved in an accident with a CTA bus.
+No one boards a CTA bus or train (the “L”) expecting an accident, but accidents involving the Chicago Transit Authority are more common than you might think.
+Here is what you need to know if you were injured on a CTA bus or train.
+These special rules also apply if you were in an accident with a CTA vehicle, such as your car being hit by one of their buses.

 How Common are CTA accidents?

-If you were hurt using the CTA, you are not alone.
+If you were hurt using the CTA or were in an accident with a CTA vehicle, you are not alone.
 Accidents are a fact of life and just like using a car, any form of transportation carries risk.
 While overall safe and convenient, the CTA and other public transportation companies are not immune from having accidents.
 Accidents that involve the ‘L’ (elevated train) can be particularly serious.
-Bus accidents are not uncommon and may also result in serious injuries or even death.
+Bus accidents are not uncommon and may also result in serious injuries.
 In 2015, the ABC-7 I-Team investigated the issue and found there to be one bus accident approximately every 36 hours involving the CTA.
-Due to the sheer size of busses and trains, it is not uncommon to suffer broken bones, concussions, back problems, disabilities and even death- although many people are also lucky enough to walk away with soft-tissue type injuries.
+Due to the sheer size of busses and trains, it is not uncommon to suffer serious injuries when this happens.
+Common injuries in CTA accidents are broken bones, concussions, back problems, disabilities and even death.
+Fortunately, many people are also lucky enough to walk away with soft-tissue type injuries like whiplash or sprains.

-Does the CTA have to compensate me after an accident involving them?
+Does the CTA have to compensate me after an accident involving the bus or “the L” Train?

 The fact that you were hurt while using the CTA or with a CTA vehicle does not automatically mean that the CTA is responsible for your injuries.
 The CTA has an obligation to keep all of its passengers and the general public safe from harm, but negligence or wrongdoing still has to be proven.
 Do you have a sense of what went wrong?
 Did the bus driver fail to follow the rules of the road?
 Was the driver using a cell phone at the time of the accident?
 The CTA has a zero tolerance policy for cell phone use while on the job, but some drivers or operators still get caught texting or talking on the phone when they are not supposed to.
 Chances are that you might not know exactly what happened, especially if you were a passenger, but these are all questions that will need to be answered following the accident.